iiguelmamene/taxi-ride-predictor/README.md

 # taxi-rides-ml
 This project uses machine learning models to predict the travel time of a taxi ride in New York.
 After using linear regression, I used a Sequential neural network model (Keras/TensorFlow) with two hidden layers of 128 neurons each.
+Python.